UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 Occasionally, a :code:`name` will have multiple roles.
-When this happens, keep them all.
+For instance, a person might be both the "Copyright holder" and the "Photographer".

 Justification
 ^^^^^^^^^^^^^

-It's important that we keep the relationship between people and our digital object.
+In order to not lose any information, it is essential that all the relationships between people and our digital object are kept.
+This means that the same :code:`namePart` value may be present more than once to account for the variety of ways in which it may be related to the object being described.

 XPaths
 ^^^^^^